madagiurgiu25/decoil-viz/README.md

 <img src="./decoil-viz.gif" width="600">
 <br/>
-To run `decoil-viz` you need to have installed [docker](https://docs.docker.com/engine/install/), and have docker engine running.
+To run `decoil-viz` you need to have installed [docker](https://docs.docker.com/engine/install/), and have docker engine running, or, [singularity](https://anaconda.org/conda-forge/singularity).

 ### Download the docker image